-The Coalition then focused on extending this trail north and south.
-In 2002, with support from the Coalition, a southern extension was built from the Loop Trail to Kirby Billingsley Hydro Park.
-And finally, after years of effort, the Coalition was instrumental in securing the necessary permitting and funding to build the Rocky Reach Trail, a 5 mile northern extension to Lincoln Rock State Park.
+After completion of the Apple Capital Loop Trail, the CTLC focused on extending the trail system north and south.
+In 2002, with support from the CTLC, a southern extension was built from the Loop Trail to Kirby Billingsley Hydro Park.
+And finally, after years of effort, the CTLC was instrumental in securing the necessary permitting and funding to build the Rocky Reach Trail, a 5 mile northern extension to Lincoln Rock State Park, completed in 2015.

-The Coalition remains dedicated to building on the Valley's trail system, and is now pursuing efforts to build a trail connecting Wenatchee and Leavenworth through the Wenatchee River Valley, starting with the Wenatchee Valley Scenic Bikeway.
-And most recently, the Coalition is working to Save Peshastin Mill Waterfront Access.
-So get in the Loop!
-Your support for our local trails and the Complete the Loop Coalition is welcomed!
+The CTLC remains dedicated to building on the area's trail system, a nd has pursued efforts to build a trail connecting Wenatchee and Leavenworth through the Wenatchee River Valley, starting with the concept of a Wenatchee Valley Scenic Bikeway.